Nuqler/project-server-clojure/README.md

 ## Example Usage

 This section contains example server usage.
-For a list of all available endpoints refer to the [documentation](https://github.com/Nuqler/project-server-clojure/blob/master/docs/doc.md) (see docs folder).
+For a list of all available endpoints refer to the [documentation](https://github.com/Nuqler/project-server-clojure/blob/master/docs/doc.md).
+Can also be found in 'docs' folder of the project.

 The server implements API which relies on POST/GET queries.
 The server accepts and returns json strings as accepted data type.